biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *NOTE: We would like to be able to match names with faces, contact the admins.*

 #### 4th Place

-Church:	Calvary A/G, DeMotte, IN
+* **Church**: Calvary A/G, DeMotte, IN
-Coaches:	Jim McCalment, Rena McCalment (assistant)
+* **Coaches**: Jim McCalment, Rena McCalment (assistant)
+* **Team**:
-Team:	Noah McCalment
+    * Noah McCalment
-Linden Rost
+    * Linden Rost
-Tony Fraticelli
+    * Tony Fraticelli
-Tim Fraticelli
+    * Tim Fraticelli
 * **Round Robin**:
-Round 1: Won against Two Rivers Fellowship, Greeley, CO 165 to -20 Round 2: Won against First A/G, Fort Myers, FL 115 to 70 Round 3: Won against Billings A/G, Billings, MO 185 to 105
+  * Round 1: Won against Two Rivers Fellowship, Greeley, CO 165 to -20
+  * Round 2: Won against First A/G, Fort Myers, FL 115 to 70
+  * Round 3: Won against Billings A/G, Billings, MO 185 to 105
-Round 4: Lost to Calvary Temple, Indianapolis, IN 105 to 110 Round 5: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 40 to 155 Round 6: Lost to First A/G, Hermitage, PA 45 to 150
+  * Round 4: Lost to Calvary Temple, Indianapolis, IN 105 to 110
+  * Round 5: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 40 to 155
-Round 7: Won against Evangel Community Church, Centerville, GA 155 to 90 Round 8: Won against Family Worship Center, Murfreesboro, TN 85 to 30 Round 9: Won against Orange County Worship Center, Santa Ana, CA 140 to 100 Round 10: Won against First A/G, Helena, MT 70 to 15 Round 11: Won against Abundant Life A/G, Grapevine, TX 190 to 60 Round 12: Lost to Bethel Christian Life Center, West Lafayette, IN 15 to 110 Round 13: Won against Calvary A/G, Toledo, OH 125 to 25 Round 14: Lost to James River A/G, Ozark, MO 125 to 150 Round 15: Lost to The Oaks Fellowship, Dallas, TX 85 to 185 Round 16: Won against First A/G, Boulder, MT 180 to 15 Round 17: Won against Southside A/G, Jackson, MS 130 to 65 Round 18: Won against Albert Lea A/G, Albert Lea, MN 195 to 30 Round 19: Won against First A/G, Cedar Rapids, IA 195 to 95
+  * Round 6: Lost to First A/G, Hermitage, PA 45 to 150
+  * Round 7: Won against Evangel Community Church, Centerville, GA 155 to 90
+  * Round 8: Won against Family Worship Center, Murfreesboro, TN 85 to 30
+  * Round 9: Won against Orange County Worship Center, Santa Ana, CA 140 to 100
+  * Round 10: Won against First A/G, Helena, MT 70 to 15
+  * Round 11: Won against Abundant Life A/G, Grapevine, TX 190 to 60
+  * Round 12: Lost to Bethel Christian Life Center, West Lafayette, IN 15 to 110
+  * Round 13: Won against Calvary A/G, Toledo, OH 125 to 25
+  * Round 14: Lost to James River A/G, Ozark, MO 125 to 150
+  * Round 15: Lost to The Oaks Fellowship, Dallas, TX 85 to 185
+  * Round 16: Won against First A/G, Boulder, MT 180 to 15
+  * Round 17: Won against Southside A/G, Jackson, MS 130 to 65
+  * Round 18: Won against Albert Lea A/G, Albert Lea, MN 195 to 30
+  * Round 19: Won against First A/G, Cedar Rapids, IA 195 to 95
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}